spasmann/iQMC.jl/README.md

 When we submit, we will need a new repo for reproducibility.
 The NDA-QMC repo is a bit to messy for that and I will start porting code from the NDA-QMC repo to a stand-alone thing when I'm done with the results section.
 I will put those codes in this repo first so all of us can play with them and make sure we like the results.

+Ryan, I made you the corresponding author.
+Your the one with the most gravatis at the ANS.

 Organization: